 The amount of restricted securities which a person who is not an affiliate of Great Expectations may sell is not so limited.
 Non-affiliates may each sell without limitation shares held for three years.
 Great Expectations will make application for the listing of its Shares in the over-the-counter market.
-Sales under Rule 144 may, in the future, depress the price of Great Expectation's Shares in the over-the-counter market for the common stock of Great Expectations.
+Sales under Rule 144 may, in the future, depress the price of Great Expectation's Shares in the over-the-counter market, should a market develop.
+Prior to this offering there has been no public market for the common stock of Great Expectations.
 The effect, if any, of a public trading market or the availability of shares for sale at prevailing market prices cannot be predicted.
 Nevertheless, sales of substantial amounts of shares in the public market could adversely effect prevailing market prices.